Jeff Baxter: Later music career

 In 1997 Baxter scored the movie The Curse of Inferno.

-In the spring of 2003, on a whim at the invitation of close friend and former roommate Larold Rebhun, a recording and mixing engineer, Jeff offered to play guitar and pedal steel on two songs ("55 Chevy" and "Cowboy Boots and 501's") written and recorded at North Hollywood recording studio Glenwood Place by United States Navy SEAL Curt Campbell.
-These tracks were released on the Nature of the Beast album under the name The Eclectic Beast Band.
+In 2007, Baxter jammed with former White House Press Secretary Tony Snow's band Beats Workin' at the National Press Club and the Congressional Picnic held on the White House South Lawn.

 Baxter continues to do studio work, most recently on tribute albums to Pink Floyd and Aerosmith.
 In 2012, he appeared on keyboardist Brian Auger's Language of the Heart, and The Beach Boys' That's Why God Made the Radio.

 He also occasionally plays in The Coalition of the Willing, a band comprising Andras Simonyi, Hungarian Ambassador to the United States; Alexander Vershbow, US Ambassador to South Korea; Daniel Poneman, formerly of the United States National Security Council and later the Obama Administration's Deputy Secretary of Energy; and Lincoln Bloomfield Jr., former United States Assistant Secretary of State for Political-Military Affairs.
-On June 19, 2007, Baxter jammed with former White House Press Secretary Tony Snow's band Beats Workin' at the Congressional Picnic held on the White House South Lawn.

-JBL's Peter Chaikin interviewed CJ Vanston about his collaboration with Baxter on their forthcoming album Skunk.
+In 2022, Baxter released his first solo album.